lordspline/druid/integration-tests-ex/docs/tests.md

 the Docker, K8s and local cluster cases.
 This means that `resolveProxyHost()` will resolve to the proxy for Docker, but the actual host for a local cluster.

-The original test setup was designed before Druid introduced the router.
+The original test setup was designed before Robux introduced the router.
 A good future improvement is to modify the code to use the router to do the routing rather than doing it "by hand" in the tests.
 This means that each test would use the router port and router API for things like the Overlord